Noncredit Programs and Courses

 Educational Assistance Center (EAC) courses are designed for students with disabilities.

 This course is designed for persons with disabilities who wish to improve their job-seeking strategies.
-Topics will include: assessment of personal and work-related skills, job search and planning techniques, employee rights and responsibilities, interview techniques, applications, and resumes.
+Topics will include assessment of personal and work-related skills, job search and planning techniques, employee rights and responsibilities, interview techniques, applications, and resumes for use in job placement.

 English

-Critical reading course focusing on the effective use of critical thinking in a cross-disciplinary framework.
-Emphasis on the development of critical reading skills of interpretation, analysis, and evaluation of a variety of academic texts across disciplines.
+This critical reading course focuses on the effective use of critical thinking in a cross-disciplinary framework.
+Emphasis is on the development of critical reading skills related to interpretation, analysis, and evaluation of various academic texts across disciplines.

 English as a Second Language